ibmverse/custom-name-picker-with-organization-tree/README.md

 # custom-name-picker-with-organization-tree

-This is a sample of custom name picker with organization tree for VoC(Verse on Cloud) and VoP(Verse on-Premise) 1.0.2.
+This is a sample of custom name picker with organization tree for VoC(Verse on Cloud).
+For VoP user, please use the sample in [branch vop-1.0.2](/tree/vop-1.0.2).

 ## Demo
 ![Demo](./demo.gif)